 The cats won’t go near that either.

-After I’d been in the snack bar for a while my cell phone rang and it was her, calling to tell me that she had everything we needed.
-So I tossed away my empty coffee cup, orange juice carton, two pizza plates, eggroll wrapper, cookie envelope and one blueberry muffin cup and waddled to the check-out stand to meet her.
+After I’d been in the snack bar for a while, my cell phone rang and it was her, calling to tell me that she had everything we needed.
+So I tossed my empty coffee cup, orange juice carton, two pizza plates, eggroll wrapper, cookie envelope, and one blueberry muffin cup then waddled to the check-out stand to meet her.

-The 17-year-old cashier, who really enjoyed following the rules, informed us that she couldn’t sell us the box of Merlot that Dorian had carefully picked out because she was only 17-years-old and you have to be 18 to sell alcohol to people.
+The 17-year-old cashier, who really enjoyed following the rules, informed us that she couldn’t sell us Dorian’s carefully picked out box of Merlot – because she was only 17-years-old and you have to be 18 to sell alcohol to people.

 I told her that we’d never really thought of wine in a box as alcohol but, being the good girl she is, she stuck to the rules.
-We had to wait for the old man to come and ring us up and he walks really slow, so by the time he got there the girl was 18 but he rang us up anyway to make it worth his trip.
+We had to wait for the old man to come and ring us up and he walked really slow so, by the time he got there, the girl was 18 but he rang us up anyway to make it worth his trip.

 We eventually arrived home and got the new Moroccan kitty litter poured into the pan so that the cats could sniff it before going off to pee on our bath towels.

-Good thing she had shopped carefully and bought the right kind of cat pee stain remover.
+Good thing Dorian had shopped so carefully and bought the right kind of cat pee stain remover.